Gyroscope Precession and Hidden Reactions: A Step-by-Step Guide

 Orthogonal Isolation of Coordinates

-While an operational aerospace vehicle configuration might utilize internal automated motors, the experimental testing apparatus featured in our video lab isolates these variables using a purely manual, wood-frame sweep assembly.
-By applying a manual input force strictly as a horizontal torque ($\tau_z$) to the wooden base around a central vertical shaft, and splitting that force symmetrically via the horizontal tracking line spanning between the outer vertical rods, the net horizontal force vector acting on the slider bearing is zero.
-The vertical coordinate axis ($z$) is completely decoupled from the input torque.
-Therefore, if the system demonstrates a null vertical displacement in one state and a dramatic downward plunge in another, the vertical axis is mathematically proven to be an isolated mechanical frame governed purely by internal gyroscopic reaction forces.
+By restricting manual input force strictly to a horizontal torque ($\tau_z$) applied to the sweep frame around a central guide rod, and splitting that force symmetrically via a horizontal tracking line, the net translational horizontal force vector acting on the slider bearing remains zero.
+The vertical coordinate axis ($z$) is completely isolated from the input mechanics.
+Consequently, asymmetric vertical displacement behaviors between operational states mathematically confirm an internal gyroscopic propulsion frame governed exclusively by internal reaction forces.

 1. Symmetrical Force Splitting Geometry

-To ensure the inner race of the central hub slider bearing remains perfectly coaxial with the vertical shaft—preventing any structural binding or tilting moment—the manual input torque $\tau_z$ is distributed symmetrically via a horizontal tracking line spanning a radius $R$ from the center core to the outer vertical rods.
-The line splits the input tension equally into opposite vectors ($F_{\text{left}}$ and $F_{\text{right}}$) at the contact boundaries of the assembly.
+To preserve coaxial alignment of the central hub slider bearing and eliminate structural binding moments, the manual input torque $\tau_z$ distributes symmetrically via a horizontal tracking line spanning radius $R$ to the outer vertical linkages.
+This configuration splits the input tension into opposing, equal vectors ($F_{\text{left}}$ and $F_{\text{right}}$) at the boundaries of the assembly.

-The total translational horizontal force vector $\vec{F}_{\text{net, horizontal}}$ acting on the coordinate origin of the central rod is defined as:
+The total net translational horizontal force vector $\vec{F}_{\text{net, horizontal}}$ acting on the coordinate origin of the central guide rod is defined as:

 $$F_{\text{net, horizontal}} = F_{\text{left}} + F_{\text{right}} = 0$$